flooose/lunaryorn.github.io/_drafts/why-spacemacs.md

 seem to choose Spacemacs for its VIM bindings only.
-The work that Spacemacs has done on providing a comprehensive and consistent set of VIM bindings for all its included packages and modes is truly amazing, and absolutely brings Evil Mode to the next level.
+The work that Spacemacs has done on providing a comprehensive and consistent set of VIM bindings for all its included packages and modes is truly amazing, and absolutely brings Evil Mode to the next level, but Spacemacs goes far beyond being VIM.

 > VIM bindings are nice, but…

-To me, however, the VIM part was no incentive.
-I’ve been using VIM for quite some time in the past and I’m happy to have modal editing again, but it wasn’t what sold Spacemacs to me.
+To me the VIM part was no incentive at all.
+I had been using VIM for quite some time in the past and I’m happy to have modal editing again, but it wasn’t what sold Spacemacs to me.

 > …Spacemacs’ importance goes far far beyond bindings.

-I think the work and the value of Spacemacs go far, far beyond just VIM bindings, and its really selling point and its major contribution to the Emacs universe is its design and the layer system in particular, and the unique focus on building an integrated and consistent product that immediately delivers value to end users; a focus that many, many Emacs Lisp projects are entirely missing.
+I think the work and the value of Spacemacs go far, far beyond VIM bindings, and its real selling point and major contribution to the Emacs universe is its design (the layer system in particular), and the unique focus on building an integrated and consistent product that immediately delivers value to end users;
+a focus that many, many Emacs Lisp projects are entirely missing.

 > Spacemacs puts the user first.